jnguyen1098/qolourize/README.md

 # Graph Coloring

-Based on [this code](https://github.com/dwave-examples/graph-coloring), this program will take in a graph as input, attempt to generate a graph colouring solution and then export it in Graphviz DOT format.
+This program takes in a graph as input, attempts to generate a graph colouring solution, and then exports it in Graphviz DOT format.
+The original [repo](https://github.com/dwave-examples/graph-coloring) I adapted my code from used hard-coded examples and lacked importing/exporting, so this project aims to add these features.

 ## Usage